-Monday Morning Tasting QB February 27: The Wild World of Whiskies, tasting with Karl DuHoffmannFood & Wine, Uncategorized, Wine & Spirit Events & News
+Monday Morning Tasting QB February 27: The Wild World of Whiskies, tasting with Karl DuHoffmannFood & Wine, Wine & Spirit Events, Wine & Spirits in The News?

 This was a great tasting which Karl handled brilliantly!
 My favorite all around was the Chieftain’s Braeval 14 year old.
 I took home a bottle and it takes a lot for me to bring home a bottle of any spirit because it lasts me so long. i guess I should share more.
 Anyway we hope to have Karl do more of these educational spirit events real soon.
 Here is the line up with my impressions of each.
 BTW, Karl left the bottles so if you are curious to taste please stop by for a wee dram, any time.
 As you can see it was very well attended.

 About Karl: Karl duHoffmann brings 20 yrs of experience in the food and beverage industry with to bear when speaking on distilled beverages.
 A passionate advocate for the diversity to be found amongst the great spirits of the world, Karl is a dynamic educator who challenges received wisdom and brings a fun informative presence to the classroom.
 Karl leads professional spirit education seminars and we are fortunate to have him for absolutely no charge except an open mind and an interest in whiskies.

 My Tasting Notes: My kind of bourbon, lots of carmel and toffee but not too heavy or sweet.
 It has lots of grainy malty nose with hints of spice, wood, orange rinds

 “This unique mash bill features corn, malted barley and nearly 40% rye.
 Made using traditional, open-top Scottish style fermentation, it was aged in 55 gallon, Char No. 3, Missouri white oak barrels for three years….” -The Distillery

 Balcones Distilling Brimstone Texas Smoked Corn Whisky 106 Proof